marekburiak/ILI9341_due/README.md

 ili9341_t3 library where various optimizations for Adafruit's ili9341 and GFX libraries were implemented was used as a base for ili9341_due.<br>
 One class from SdFat library is used for utilizing Due's DMA in SPI transfers which provides the main speed boost.<br>
 gText class from GLCD library was used as a base for rendering custom fonts.
-Currently only font rendering with solid background is supported.
+The maximum height of the font is 255px.
 Custom font .h files can be generated with GLCDFontCreator2 tool (requires Java):<br>
 https://code.google.com/p/glcd-arduino/downloads/detail?name=GLCDFontCreator2.zip&can=2&q=

 As for the wiring, use Due's HW SPI pins (e.g. described here: http://21stdigitalhome.blogspot.com/2013/02/arduino-due-hardware-spi.html).
 A pin for CS depends on the SPI mode you choose.